mathworks/jupyter-matlab-proxy/README.md

 This package supports both Jupyter Notebook and JupyterLab.
 Some capabilities are limited to the JupyterLab interface.

+**Note on JupyterLab 4:**
+Features such as tab completion and syntax highlighting are available in JupyterLab 3, but not yet supported in JupyterLab 4.

 This package is under active development.
 To report any issues or suggestions, see the [Feedback](#feedback) section.

 ----